Identification, Images, & Information

 Remarks

-Genera Pepsis and Hemipepsis have identical biology and are not distinguishable in the field.
+Genera Pepsis and Hemipepsis have similar biology and can be very difficult to distinguish in the field (but see "See Also" below).
 They are discussed here together under Pepsis, though there is a brief account for Hemipepsis.

-These wasps are reputed to have a very powerful sting, though they are not agressive.
+These wasps are reputed to have a very powerful sting, though they are not aggressive.

 See Also